1ucasvb/pokey2midi/README.md

 * Boost loudness of notes.
 * Save MIDIs with a specific max duration.
 * Use a known song tempo to precisely align MIDI events to the bars, making the transcription more useful to use elsewhere.
 Doesn't affect playback/perceptual speed.
 * Also includes a simple (but usually effective) algorithm to detect the precise tempo of songs.
 Many possibilities are suggested, and one of them is usually right.
-It's often easy to tell which one, especially if used in conjunction with a [a tap-based bpm detector](https://www.google.com/search?hl=en&q=bpm+tap+online).
+It's often easy to tell which one, especially if used in conjunction with a [tap-based bpm detector](https://www.google.com/search?hl=en&q=bpm+tap+online).

 Noise and special effects (highpass filters) are not yet handled, but will be included at some point.
 The idea is to map noises into percussions.